 University of Wisconsin Oshkosh has a 13.7% vacancy rate, which is well above average compared to other U.S. neighborhoods (higher than 75.8% of American neighborhoods).
 Most vacant housing here is vacant year round.
 This could either signal that there is a weak demand for real estate in the neighborhood or that large amount of new housing has been built and not yet occupied.
 Either way, if you live here, you may find many of the homes or apartments are empty.

-American households most often have a car, and regularly they have two or three.
-But households in the University of Wisconsin Oshkosh neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the University of Wisconsin Oshkosh neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 51.2% of the households here have four, five, or more cars.
 That is more cars per household than in 99.7% of the neighborhoods in the nation.

 NeighborhoodScout's analysis shows that the University of Wisconsin Oshkosh neighborhood has a greater concentration of residents currently enrolled in college than 99.7% of the neighborhoods in the U.S. With 76.4% of the population here attending college, this is very much a college-focused neighborhood.